dyn20/Writeups-CTF/TamilCTF/Open Flag/README.md

 ![](img1.png)

-View source and take a look to comment part, you will see that, it renders you username.
+View source and take a look to comment part, you will see that, it renders your username.
 So what can we do?

 With my experience, maybe username input has a vulnerability name ssti.

-Let try with payload {{1+1}}
+Let try with payload `{{1+1}}`

 ![](img2.png)

 oh, We get `hello 2`

-No doubt, it's ssti
+No doubt, it's ssti.

-This is a basic ssti challenge, no filter here.
-You can easily find payload for this challenge
+This is a basic ssti challenge, no filtered word here.
+You can easily find payload for this challenge.

 Here is my payload, you can refer it:

 ```
 {{url_for.__globals__.__builtins__.open("flag.jpg","rb").read()}}
 ```
-__*Note that you must be read file in binary mode, because this is jpg file__
+_* Note that you must be read file in binary mode, because this is jpg file_

 After reading file, let convert the data we read back to jpg file:

-__*Remember that data you receive is HTML encoded data, you must decode it first.__
+_* Remember that data you receive is HTML encoded data, you must decode it first._

 ![](img3.png)